jporeilly/Istio/Labs/01 Deploy Istio + Bookinfo + Gateway/02 bookinfo app/README.md

 ### <font color="orange"> 1.2.5 Kiali + Prometheus + Grafana </font>

-Lets have a look at the flow of traffic bweteen the services:
+Lets have a look at the telementry between the services:

 install prometheus:
 ````